WZWZ: History

-In 1986 Program Director Darryl Parks changed the station slogan to "Most Hits Z93", changed the station logo and added jingles from the JAM Jingles "Hot KIIS" package.
+In 1986, program director Darryl Parks changed the station slogan to "Most Hits Z93", changed the station logo and added jingles from JAM Creative Productions' "Hot KIIS" package.
 On-air talent included RJ Miles, Tim Bonnell, Matt Barnett, Scott Alan, Brian Bramwell and "The Incredible" Dave North.
 Rob Rupe also began his long career with the station during this time.

-News personnel through the 80s included Nancy Potter, Don McKellar, Peter Zelcs, Keith Shallenberger, Marydel Grace (sp?), Karen Hensel, Curt Alexander and Eric Berman.
-Eric came to WIOU/Z93 news in 1987 holding on to a secret.
-Months earlier he'd been a contestant on "Jeopardy".
-Eric kept the secret until his co-workers were surprised when his run of episodes premiered in the summer of '87.
+News personnel through the 1980s included Nancy Potter, Don McKellar, Peter Zelcs, Keith Shallenberger, Marydel Grace, Karen Hensel, Curt Alexander and Eric Berman.
+Eric came to WIOU and WZWZ in 1987 holding on to a secret.
+Months earlier he'd been a contestant on Jeopardy!.
+Eric kept the secret until his co-workers were surprised when his run of episodes premiered in the summer of 1987.

 The 1990s saw even more changes to WZWZ and Mid America Radio assumed ownership again and rebuilt this place into a very profitable business again.
 Another frequency change came in January 1995 and Z93 was now at 92.5.
-On-Air names who worked through the end of the decade included Collin Stewart, Amy Alexander, Matthew Paul, Regina Vorhees, Larry Brian, Jeff Steers, Tim Crank, Chanelle Williamson, Steve Morris, Alan Kaye, Allan James, Greg Bell, Rob Rupe, Amber Stearns and Greg Browning.
+On-air names who worked through the end of the decade included Collin Stewart, Amy Alexander, Matthew Paul, Regina Vorhees, Larry Brian, Jeff Steers, Tim Crank, Chanelle Williamson, Steve Morris, Alan Kaye, Allan James, Greg Bell, Rob Rupe, Amber Stearns and Greg Browning.
 Hoosier AM/FM acquired WZWZ in February 2009 and has since made a very substantial investment in the on-air sound and format of Z92.5.
 Early results have put the station near the top in cume listenership in the region.
-Kokomo's Z92.5 plays a Hot AC music format and features Wake up with Z Breakfast with April Wines weekday mornings.
-Erin Fletcher for Middays, Radio Veteran Rob Rupe for afternoons and Delilah at night.